衞生署日間醫療中心牌照

 Three-Dimensional Conformal Radiation Therapy (3DCRT)

-As for the hardware, the tiny leaves of multi-leaf collimators can be arranged in different shapes as needed.
-Radiation beams were uniform and flat in the past, but now they can be shaped to non-flat beam profiles according to the treatment requirements.
-With dynamic multi-leaf collimators and dose adjustment technology, IMRT can achieve an ideal dose distribution and deliver optimal treatment outcomes for patients.
+In terms of hardware, the small leaves of the multi-leaf collimator can be arranged to form different shapes as needed.
+Previously uniform radiation beams can now be shaped into non-flat beam profiles according to treatment requirements.
+Dynamic multi-leaf collimators combined with dose adjustment technology can achieve ideal dose distribution, providing patients with optimal therapeutic effects.

 Superficial Radiation Therapy

-Superficial radiation therapy can effectively treat skin cancer including basal cell carcinoma, squamous cell carcinoma and Kaposi's sarcoma.
+Surface radiotherapy can effectively treat common skin cancers, including basal cell carcinoma, squamous cell carcinoma, and Karposi's sarcoma.

 Prone Breast Radiation Therapy

-In traditional breast cancer treatment, patients would receive treatment in a supine position.
-However, the current prone breast radiation therapy allows patients to lay in the prone position with the breast that requires treatment hanging away from the chest wall, reducing radiation exposure to lung/heart tissue and other normal tissues during treatment.
+In traditional treatments, breast cancer patients would receive therapy in a supine position.
+However, the current prone breast therapy allows patients to lie face down during treatment, letting the treated breast hang away from the chest wall, thereby reducing the exposure of lung and heart tissues and other normal tissues to radiation.

-A study of 245 women with early-stage breast cancer found that most patients accepted the prone position during their breast radiation therapy, with only a few patients (about 4.9%) reporting chest wall or rib pain, and none of them requiring a mid-treatment break.
-This position ensures that the radiation is evenly distributed to each part of the breast, while the top and bottom do not receive too much radiation.
-The prone position can be regarded as a more effective posture for treating breast cancer.
+A study involving 245 women with early-stage breast cancer found that the prone position was accepted by most patients during radiation therapy, with only a few (approximately 4.9%) reporting pain in the chest wall or ribs; none requested a break during the procedure.
+This position allows for an even distribution of radiation across all parts of the breast, preventing excessive doses to the top and bottom.
+The prone position can be considered a more effective posture for breast cancer treatment.

 Suitable cases for Brachytherapy include: